 Kakabeka Falls is a natural wonder located within the Kakabeka Falls Provincial Park off Highway 11/17 near Thunder Bay.
 At over 40 metres, Kakabeka Falls is the second-highest waterfall in Ontario.

-Nicknamed “the Niagara of the North,” because of its size and location, the waterfalls, a natural wonder located with Kakabeka Falls Provincial Park, offer stunning scenery and an easy hike to reach the best views.
-A pedestrian bridge welcomes visitors to view each side of the falls, and to explore the Kaministiquia River and the gorge below.
-Kakabeka Falls is only 29 km west of Thunder Bay.
+Nicknamed “the Niagara of the North”, the waterfalls offer stunning scenery and an easy hike to amazing views.
+A pedestrian bridge welcomes visitors to view each side of the falls and to explore the Kaministiquia River and gorge below.

 The trail to the falls is wheelchair accessible and begins in the parking lot.
 Viewing platforms make snapping Instagram pics easy, and souvenirs can be found in the Visitor Centre.

 For up-to-date information and details on Kakabeka Falls, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.